SOLVED: Outlook error in the underlying security system

 - Right-click the Windows 10 taskbar and select Task Manager.

-- Select the Task Manager’s Start-up tab shown in the shot below.
+- Select the Task Manager’s Startup tab.

 - Now, select your antivirus utility, and press the Disable button.

-Solution 6: Switch Off the Windows Firewall
+6. Switch off the Windows Firewall

-- Input the keyword ‘Windows Firewall’ in Cortana’s search box, and then select to open Windows Defender Firewall.
+- In the search bar, type Windows Firewall to open Windows Defender Firewall.

 - Alternatively, you can check if Outlook is permitted through the Windows Firewall by clicking Allow an app or feature through Windows Defender Firewall.